AI governance for Australian schools.

 | OAIC updates APP 3 guidance: momentary holding constitutes collection | 13 May | FED | OAICPRIMARY | 7 |

 Australian peer schools are now named victims at scale.
-The Canvas breach (122 AU schools), the VIC Dept of Ed breach (1,700 schools), and Mount Lilydale's payment-processor exposure span the eastern seaboard and the entire size range.
-The Proofpoint email-authentication data, 73% of top 100 AU private schools lacking basic SPF/DKIM/DMARC, surfaces the underlying readiness gap that's enabling the breach wave.
+The Canvas breach, one of the largest education-sector breaches on record, and the VIC Dept of Ed breach (1,700 schools) span the eastern seaboard and the entire size range.
+The Proofpoint email-authentication data, 73% of top 100 AU private schools not enforcing the strictest recommended DMARC policy ('reject') and 6% with no DMARC record at all, surfaces the underlying readiness gap that's enabling the breach wave.
 Plan against an initial-access-to-exfiltration tempo of under 24 hours.

 | Signal | Date | State | Source | Score |